longster/cP-Starter-Dark/README.md

+**Starting in cPanel & WHM v64, we will be shipping the Light and Dark styles within the product.
+Please report issues or changes you would like to see by contacting our technical support.**

 #cP Starter Style - DARK

 cP Starter is intended for you to modify the appearance of the cPanel interface and kickstart your own custom style.
 It is a professional, yet minimalistic approaches that can be used as is or adapted to match your company’s branding and logo.

 If you're looking for a LIGHT version, visit [cP Starter Light](https://github.com/longster/cP-Starter-Light).

 --------------------------